Cypherock/x1_wallet_firmware/docs/nfc_card_operations.md

 ## 5. Write Card Shares

 This card operation writes the wallet share to an X1 card.
-For checking if space is available to store new wallet, if it is available then applet will store information mentioned in the data part of the request apdu.
-Applet will ensure there is no wallet name conflict.
+Checks if space is available to store new wallet, if it is available then applet will store information mentioned in the data part of the request apdu.
+Also, ensures there is no wallet name conflict.

 ### ADD WALLET APDU Command-Response
 <table>
-<caption id="multi_row">Add wallet</caption>
+<caption id="multi_row">Table 8: Add wallet Command APDU</caption>
 <tr>
 <th>
 <p><span style="font-weight: 400;">TAG</span></p>